 Located near the Strip in Downtown Las Vegas, Pair-a-dice Tattoo is the oldest operating tattoo parlor you’ll find in Las Vegas.
 This shop has been in business for so long because of its fantastic quality and service.

-Locals appreciate this parlor because of their world-class professionalism.
+Locals appreciate this parlor because of its world-class professionalism.

 You’ll be able to select from several experienced tattoo artists that are all capable of a bevy of styles.

 Tattoo artists at this shop include Jesse James Corrao, Mr. Bub, and Jimmy.